EDUREC - - EDUCATION RENEWABLE ENERGY CENTER

 A prerequisite for meaningful use is knowledge of and continue to receive craft training to Construction and maintenance of these various plants.

 Our idea is to pursue the above– approach with EDUREC.
 People (in Sierra Leone) should be able to see the opportunities of decentralized small renewable energy plants.
-With the knowledge of the various actuators, they are then able to build appropriate plants.
+With the knowledge of the various actuator sepias, they are then able to build and use appropriate plants.

 This concept is intended to make it clear that the small decentralised renewable energy plants can counteract the rising costs of the world market and the large energy providers.
 The energy costs thus become more affordable.